HarminderDhillon/twitter-clone-parent/README.md

 - Healthchecks for dependency services
 - Non-root user for improved security

+### Frontend Dockerization

+The Next.js frontend has been dockerized with the following features:
+- Multi-stage build process for minimal image size
+- Production-ready configuration
+- Automatic environment configuration for API communication
+- Seamless integration with the backend service

 ### Available Services

 The following services are configured in Docker Compose: